Brad Schneider: Foreign policy

 Schneider supports "broad and deep" sanctions on Iran and covert operations to dissuade Iran from its nuclear weapons program, as well as its sales to terrorist organizations.
 He is a longtime member of the pro-Israel lobby AIPAC.
 In July 2019, a House resolution was introduced by Schneider condemning the Global Boycott, Divestment and Sanctions (BDS) Movement targeting Israel.
 The resolution passed 398–17.
 Scheider has been described as "staunchly pro-Israel".

 In February 2023, Schneider signed a letter advocating for President Biden to give F-16 fighter jets to Ukraine.

 Guns

-In March 2021, Schneider and Representative Adriano Espaillat proposed legislation to regulate privately made firearms.
+In March 2021, Schneider and Representative Adriano Espaillat proposed legislation to regulate homemade firearms.
 This was pitched as an effort to curb gun violence.

 Health care

 Schneider supports the Patient Protection and Affordable Care Act signed into law by President Obama, and opposes repeal.
 He voted for a bill to increase enrollment transparency.
 He opposes and has criticized Medicare for All.